Pembina Hills Arts Council

 GALLERY ATTENDANT

 Originally from Montana, Evelyn moved to Canada for love.
 She joined Pembina Hills Art Council in hopes of starting a career in bringing the arts to the community.
 Evelyn currently runs several small artistic studios in the Pembina community, and has so many ideas to bring to you for fun exhibits!(Forgive the photo.
-She is a wild and kooky character and this was the best photo we could fin of her.)
+She is a wild and kooky character and this was the best photo we could find of her.)

 Board of Directors

-2025 - 2026
+2025 - Present

 • Lorne Stelmach